 I am an experimental phonologist working on prosody.
 My research looks at the role of intonation and phrasing in expressing pragmatic distinctions in discourse.
 A core area of my work is the prosodic marking of information structure and its interaction with other areas of grammar.

-I am also very interested in prosodic typology and have worked on West Greenlandic, Finnish, Yakut (with Lena Vasilyeva and Juhani Järvikivi) and Inuktitut (in an ongoing collaboration with Richard Compton and Emily Elfner).
+I am also very interested in prosodic typology and have investigated Kalaallisut (West Greenlandic), Finnish, Yakut (with Lena Vasilyeva and Juhani Järvikivi), Mandarin and Inuktitut (in an ongoing collaboration with Richard Compton and Emily Elfner).

 Also, I am continuing to collaborate with Maribel Romero and Bettina Braun in researching prosodic and morpho-syntactic marking of bias in yes-no questions.

-A further ongoing project looks at the role of various cues, including linguistic and extralinguistic aspects of prosody, in pronoun resolution (in collaboration with Juhani Järvikivi and Kara Hawthorne).
+Further ongoing projects look at the role of various cues, including linguistic and extralinguistic aspects of prosody, in pronoun resolution (in collaboration with Juhani Järvikivi).

 You can find my published papers here.